att-comdev/dockerfiles/slackbridge/README.md

 ```
 cd slackbridge/
 docker build -t slackbridge .

+#Run without persistent storage:
+sudo docker run -d -t --name slackbridge slackbridge

+#Run using Persistent Storage:
 sudo docker run -v slack-irc:/slack-irc -d -t --name slackbridge slackbridge
 ```

 ### Reconfiguring
 You can re-configure the container at anytime in one of two ways:

-1) Change the parameters in the Dockerfile and rebuild
+1) Change the parameters in the Dockerfile and rebuild the container, provided you are not leveraging persistent storage (specifying `-v`)

-2) Modify the config.json located at:  `/var/lib/docker/volumes/slack-irc/_data/config.json`,  Then restart the container: `docker restart slackbridge`
+2) Modify the config.json located at:  `/var/lib/docker/volumes/slack-irc/_data/config.json`,  Then restart the container: `docker restart slackbridge`, if you are leveraging persistent storage.

 ** NOTE: ** If you are unable to locate the config.json in the path specified above, check the output of `docker inspect slackbridge` and validate the location of the mount point on your docker host.